chromatix-team/chromatix/docs/index.md

 # Chromatix 🔬: Differentiable wave optics using JAX!

+!!! warning
+    Chromatix has recently been updated to make things simpler, removing a lot of empty dimensions in the simple cases of monochromatic scalar diffraction.
+Defining things like the wavelengths and spectral density to create a spectrum have also been refined with new types, `Spectrum` and `MonoSpectrum`.
+For single wavelength simulations, you can now just pass a single scalar value and leave off any spectral density definition.
+You can quickly see these new changes in [Chromatix 101](101.ipynb) and the updated examples.
+You may also want to take a look at the [updated guide on optimization](training.ipynb) if you were ever using Chromatix elements/Flax modules.

 Welcome to `chromatix`, a differentiable wave optics library built using `jax` which combines JIT-compilation, (multi-)GPU support, and automatic differentiation with a convenient programming style inspired by deep learning libraries.
 This makes `chromatix` a great fit for inverse problems in optics.
 We intend `chromatix` to be used by researchers in computational optics, so `chromatix` provides a set of optical element "building blocks" that can be composed together in a style similar to neural network layers.
 This means we take care of the more tedious details of writing fast optical simulations, while still leaving a lot of control over what is simulated and/or optimized up to you!
 Chromatix is still in active development, so **expect sharp edges**.

 Here are some of the cool things we've already built with `chromatix`: